 What I would’ve done differently in my Peru itinerary

 Peru was one of my first trips ever, and there are definitely a few things I would’ve done differently (or rather, WILL do differently next time.
-I have plans to backpack South America next year, and a re-visit to Peru is in the plans).
+I have plans to travel to other amazing destinations in South America next year, and a re-visit to Peru is in the plans).

 - I would have spent more time in Puerto Maldonado.